AdamMc331/RecyclerViewUtils/README.md

 RecyclerViewUtils Library
 =============

-This library contains a few core classes that are often used alongside a RecyclerView, and are intended to remove some of the tidious boilerplate code from being written many times.
+This library contains a few core classes that are often used alongside a RecyclerView, and are intended to remove some of the tedious boilerplate code from being written many times.

 Usage
 -----